-The Gospel – the finished work of Jesus Christ – lies at the heart of all that we celebrate each Sunday as we come into the presence of God, for it is only through the sacrifice of Jesus Christ that we have mercifully been granted access to the Throne of Grace.
-And so it is only fitting that we should pattern our order of worship after the Gospel.
-In so doing, we self consciously act out in our liturgy the plan of God's redeeming work for us.
+The Gospel – the finished work of Jesus Christ – lies at the heart of all we celebrate each Sunday as we come into the presence of God, for it is only through the sacrifice of Jesus Christ that we have been mercifully granted access to the throne of grace.
+And so it is fitting that we should pattern our order of worship after the Gospel.
+In so doing, we self-consciously act out in our liturgy the plan of God's redeeming work for us.

-We begin by responding to the call of God by entering His presence with joyous singing.
+We begin by responding to the call of God and enter His presence with joyous singing.
 As a sinful people, we must acknowledge our unrighteousness, confess our sin, and receive anew His words of absolution and forgiveness.
 With confidence in God's presence and promises, we cry out "Lord have mercy" and thank Him for his grace by singing a hymn of praise.